 You will often hear the term palliative care which means alleviating without curing.
 Hospice specialises in providing palliative care – symptom control and pain management where cure is no longer an option.
 We also offer support services to patients and their support networks whether this be family/whanau, friends, neighbours, or staff at rest homes and hospital.

 Hospice staff and volunteers care for each person as an individual and take into account the person’s physical, emotional, social, cultural and spiritual needs.
-In addition to palliative nursing care and specialist medical support, we provide respite care, practical support such as meal preparation, loan equipment, bereavement support and a chaplaincy service.
+In addition to palliative nursing care and specialist medical support, we provide respite care, practical support such as meal preparation, bereavement support and a chaplaincy service.

 - Last year our nurses made more than 14,320 visits and over 20,000 phone calls to patients in the community.

 - We have 110 staff working in a variety of roles.

 - Around 820 – 840 volunteers support all components of our service.

 - Waipuna Hospice is not funded by government, while some of our services are contracted from the District Health Board.
 We need to raise $4.25 million in the coming financial year to meet the shortfall in our operating costs.
 That’s just under $82,000 per week!